Afterglow Physician Directed Medical Aesthetics

 How Much Do Chemical Peels Cost?

 The price of a chemical peel will depend on the type performed, the complexity of your treatment plan, and the number of sessions recommended to achieve your cosmetic goals.
-At Afterglow Skincare, light and medium peels cost around $185 per treatment.
+At our clinics, light and medium peels cost around $185 per treatment.
 We can provide more details about the total cost of your program at your initial consultation.

 More Like This

 In addition to chemical peels, we offer a range of non-surgical treatments designed to minimize signs of age, skin damage, and common dermal conditions.
 Options such as laser skin resurfacing, IPL or Broadband Light therapy, Microdermabrasion with SilkPeel™ Dermal Infusion, and many other techniques can help you attain healthier, more even-toned skin.Back to Top